This lesson on multiplication tables will cover multiplying by fives.

 You may find it helpful to review skip counting by fives before moving on to the worksheets below.

-Click the worksheets to open a printable document in another tab.
+Click the worksheets to open a downloadable document in another tab.
+Download it then print right from your computer to start learning the fives times table.

 In the first paper there are four different problems.
 For each problem have your child count how many hands there are.
 Then multiply that number by 5 (five fingers on each hand).
 When they get the answer you can have them double check their work by counting all of the fingers in each problem.